On This Page

 ISF researchers have a strong grounding in the scientific drivers of climate change and a practical understanding of the impacts climate change is likely to have across all sectors of society.
 Our experience in undertaking climate change adaptation work is broad, covering local to international settings in both urban and rural contexts and includes the water sector, behavioural change initiatives, social, institutional and ecological resilience, buildings and cities, resource management and international development issues.

 In the water-scarce Pacific Island nation of Kiribati wells that supply water are increasingly affected by saltwater intrusion due to high tides, sea level rise and increasingly frequent storms and tropical cyclones.
 A handbook has been produced to help local facilitators train communities to identify climate change adaptation strategies by drawing from various sources of knowledge, including traditional knowledge.
-[Download English PDF]
+Download the English version of the handbook here.

 Researchers have experience in local government contexts, specifically developing local Adaptation Plans and strategies, and thus have an understanding of the issues confronting local government in adaptation planning, particularly across spatial scales.
 ISF has worked with various levels of government in the past to improve governance structures that constrain capacity to plan and implement sustainability and adaptation projects.